Last updated: June 28, 2023

-The Sydney Harbour Bridge is widely considered Sydney’s most iconic landmark.
-A visit to Sydney is not complete without seeing or walking across the Harbour Bridge.
+The Sydney Harbour Bridge is widely considered Sydney’s most iconic landmark, and a visit to Sydney is not complete without seeing or walking across the Harbour Bridge.

 There are many ways to get up close and personal with Sydney’s famous bridge, but perhaps the best way is by visiting the Harbour Bridge Pylon Lookout.

-This not-so-well-known Sydney tourist attraction not only offers fantastic Harbour and city views, it is also home to a fun and educational museum.
+This somewhat hidden Sydney tourist attraction not only offers fantastic Harbour and city views, but it’s also home to a fun and educational museum.

-The lookout is located in the pylon on the south-eastern side of the Harbour Bridge.
-Simply follow the pedestrian walkway on the bridge and look out for the entrance sign and door.
+The lookout is located in the pylon on the southeastern side of the Harbour Bridge.
+Simply follow the pedestrian walkway on the bridge and look for the big entrance sign and door.

-The entrance may look a little uninspiring, but everyone is more than welcome, and the things you’re going to see will definitely impress you.
+The entrance may look a little uninspiring and unpretentious, but both the lookout and the museum will definitely impress you.

 About the Pylon Lookout